GWR 850 0-6-0 ST

 - Pressed polished brass dome

-- machined copper cap on chimney.
+- machined copper cap on the chimney.

 - Full working inside motion with CNC machined cranks